pacehutt/Music-Remover/READme.md

 ---

 ### Acknowledgements 🙏

-This application was built using the spleeter library, which was created by Deezer Research.
-I am grateful to the Deezer Research team for their work on this library.
+This application leverages the Spleeter library, an open-source audio source separation tool developed by Deezer Research.
+Acknowledgments to the Deezer Research team for their significant contributions to the field and for making this powerful library publicly available